sfdrogojan/sfmc-csharp-sdk/docs/EmailDefinitionApi.md

         public void main()
         {
             var apiInstance = new EmailDefinitionApi();
-            var filter = filter_example;  // string | Filter by status type.
+            var status = status_example;  // string | Filter by status type.
 Accepted values are active, inactive, or deleted.
 Valid operations are eq and neq. (optional) var pageSize = 8.14;  // decimal? | Number of definitions, which are array elements, to return per paged response. (optional) var page = 8.14;  // decimal? | Page number to return. (optional) var orderBy = orderBy_example;  // string | Sort by a dimension.
 You can sort by only one dimension.
 Accepted values are definitionKey, name, createdDate, modifiedDate, and status. (optional)